 With such a texture, long beans were not born to cook with liquids.
 In other words, they should not be steamed or boiled, but instead sauteed or stir-fried.
 Or, you can enjoy them fresh, too, which have a satisfying crunch.

-Unlike green beans, which are somewhat palatable when steamed or boiled, longyard beans call for more effort to satisfy picky eaters.
-Thus, you will often see it being sauteed with oil or deep-fried with other seasonings to intensify the flavors.
+Unlike green beans, longyard beans are more suitable with Chinese traditional dishes, which call for lots of oil and grease.
+Thus, you will often see it being sauteed or deep-fried with other seasonings to intensify the flavors.

 Let’s break down the differences between green beans and long beans, the video below should be able to help you:

 Also called Italian green beans, Helda beans, or flat beans, they look as if someone has just sat on them!
 They are wide and flat in shapes and come in yellow or purple, too, but mostly, you will come across the green variety.